beamer-bridge/beamer/docs/source/whitepaper.rst

 The choice of different protocol parameters such as `claim period` or `claim stake` is explained in the `Contract Parameters` page.

-One important decision is not to wait for the inclusion period of roll-ups to consider an event as successful.
+One important decision regarding parameters is not to wait for the inclusion period of roll-ups to consider an event as successful.
 When liquidity providers fill a user request, the event regarding the successful fill is sent by the target roll-up sequencer.
 The liquidity provider directly sends a claim for this filled request on the source roll-up and does not wait for the block produced by the sequencer to be committed to L1.